Frank Villa: University of Michigan

-Later years
+Later life

 In August 1897, Villa traveled for the first time to Alaska.
 He lived there for parts of the next several years.
 At the time of the 1900 United States census, he was living in Nome, Alaska.
 From 1899 to 1901, he traveled between Alaska and his home in Walla Walla, Washington.
 While living in Alaska, Villa served for a time as a judge.
 A newspaper story in May 1900 indicated that his former Michigan teammates, Gustave Ferbert and William "High" Allen, were joining Villa in Alaska to prospect in the Nome gold fields.

 While living in Walla Walla, Villa was a member of the Washington Fruit and Produce Company and served as a college football official.
 In September 1901, Villa married Mary McCabe.
 He also served as an assistant football coach at Washington Agricultural College (now known as Washington State University) in the fall of 1901 under head coach William Namack.

 In 1904 and 1905, he served for a time as the Italian consular agent at Seattle.
 His fruit business eventually failed, and Villa began working as a railroad contractor.

 During World War I, Villa served as a lieutenant in the U.S. Army, Company A of the 22nd Engineers.
 He served from August 5, 1918, until August 14, 1919.

 After the war, Villa reportedly worked as a customs agent for the Great Northern Railroad.
 At the time of the 1920 United States census, Villa was living in Medina, Washington, with his wife Mary and daughter Celine (age 14).
 His employment was listed as an assistant agent for the railroad.
 At the time of the 1930 United States census, Villa was still living in Medina, and his employment was listed as a dock master's assistant for the railroad.

 Villa and his wife travelled to Milwaukee, Wisconsin in approximately 1931 to visit their daughter, Mrs. Herbert J. Steffes.
 In November 1931, Villa was stricken with heart disease and was admitted to the U.S. National Home for Disabled Volunteer Soldiers in Milwaukee.
 He was transferred to the Veteran's Hospital at Watertown, Wisconsin, on October 15, 1933.
 He died there on November 12, 1933, at age 60.
 The cause of death was listed as myocarditis.